Amitnaik003/Dairy_Service/Readme.md

-   # 🏗️ The Dairy-Service Project Guide (E10 Level)
+   # 🏗️ The Dairy-Service Project Guide

-   Welcome!
-Building a whole backend system with Docker and APIs can seem like magic at first.
-To understand exactly what I built for you, we are going to use a **Restaurant Analogy**.

    Think of your entire project as a highly organized Restaurant.